written 31st Sept 2020

 Balancing your relationships, is like taking care of the tree.
 Giving it too much water will make it defoliate and wilt.
 Giving not enough will make it wither.
 Be like the seasons for the tree and find your balance, there is no need to suffer.

 If I can let go of desire I can allow change to happen.
 Allowing change to happen will let me live in the moment.
-To rid myself of expectations is to free my mind and soul and to become open for the world.
+To rid myself of expectations is to free my mind and soul and to become open to the world.

 To get rid of my clingy behavior I must become less fearful of change and accept how things are in the moment, and enjoy every moment as it is.